dojo/docs/dojox/calendar.rst

 For more advanced use cases, each view provides a **styleGridCellFunc** property that allows to customize a grid cell without subclassing a view.

-The following example show how to install a pseudo CSS class to grey out Wednesdays and the time range between 12pm and 2pm for other days of week:
+The following example show how to install a CSS class to grey out Wednesdays and the time range between 12pm and 2pm for other days of week:

 .. css ::